ethhub-io/ethhub/ethereum-roadmap/serenity-phases/eth2-teams/chainsafe.md

 ## Implementation Details

-The team is currently building an Ethereum 2.0 client written in JavasScript called 'Lodestar'.
+The team is currently building an Ethereum 2.0 client written in JavasScript called Lodestar.

 ## Resources:
 * [Website](https://chainsafe.io/)